Treason Act (Ireland) 1537

-The Treason Act (Ireland) 1537 (28 Hen 8 c.
-7, long title An Act of Slander) is an Act of the former Parliament of Ireland which adds several offences to the law of treason in Ireland.
-It was repealed in the Republic of Ireland in 1962 (but was obsolete well before then).
+The Treason Act (Ireland) 1537 (28 Hen.
+8. c.
+7 (I), long title An Act of Slaunder) is an act of the former Parliament of Ireland which adds several offences to the law of treason in Ireland.
+It was repealed in the Republic of Ireland in 1962 (but was obsolete well before then), but is still binding in Northern Ireland today.

-The Act makes the following conduct treason:
+The act makes the following conduct treason: